 هَذَا نِكَاحُ السِّرِّ وَلَا أُجِيزُهُ وَلَوْ كُنْتُ تَقَدَّمْتُ فِيهِ لَرَجَمْتُ

 This is a secret marriage and I do not permit it.
 If I had known of it beforehand, I would have stoned them.

 This was a rhetorical threat to indicate the seriousness with which the matter should be taken.
 If there were no witnesses at all, the consensus of the scholars is that it is an act of adultery.

 وَأَمَّا نِكَاحُ السِّرِّ الَّذِي يَتَوَاصَوْنَ بِكِتْمَانِهِ وَلَا يُشْهِدُونَ عَلَيْهِ أَحَدًا فَهُوَ بَاطِلٌ عِنْدَ عَامَّةِ الْعُلَمَاءِ وَهُوَ مِنْ جِنْسِ السِّفَاحِ

 As for a secret marriage, the attestation of which is concealed and witnessed by no one, it is invalid according to the prevalent opinion of scholars.
 It is a type of illicit intercourse.

 Source: Majmū’ al-Fatāwá 33/158

-Thus, secret marriages are forbidden in Islam as they resemble adultery, or at the very least they are morally disapproved.
-Believing men who fear Allah would be wise to avoid contracting a secret marriage, especially if they are marrying a second wife behind the backs of their first wives and their families.
+In sum, secret marriages without witnesses are unconditionally forbidden in Islam as they resemble adultery.
+If a secret marriage meets the minimum legal requirements of two credible witnesses and permission of a guardian, then at the very least it is morally disapproved if not unlawful.
+Believing men who fear Allah would be wise to avoid contracting a secret marriage, especially if they are marrying a second wife behind the back of their first wife, her family, and her children.

 Success comes from Allah, and Allah knows best.